 Statistical analysis

 Genotype frequencies were compared with the χ2 test with Yate’s correction using S-Plus (v.6.2Insightful, Seattle, WA).
 Odds ratios (OR) and 95%CI were obtained with GraphPad (v.300, GraphPad Software, San Diego, CA).
 The P values are all two-sided.
 P values of < 0.05 were considered to be significant.
-The statistical methods of this study were reviewed by Maria Gazouli.

 RESULTS